oemof/oemof-thermal/docs/stratified_thermal_storage.rst

 height of the storage and losses depending on the part of that surface belonging to the hot part of the water body that depend on the state of charge (:math:`\beta`).

-In the case of investment, the diameter d is given and the height can be adapted to adapt the nominal capacity of the storage.
+In the case of investment, the diameter :math:`d` is given and the height can be adapted to adapt the nominal capacity of the storage.
 With this assumption, all relations stay linear.